Seeress (Germanic): Christianity

 The seeresses rarely appear in the earliest Scandinavian written sources, such as runestones and skaldic poetry, and they do not appear in place names which suggests a marginal position in society; older research has cast them in a negative light.
+However, evidence points to the place name of "Lytir" possibly being the name of a male prophesier.
 Simek comments that all our sources on Germanic seeresses have passed through the filter of Roman and Christian interpretations.
 The Romans interpreted them as similar to their augurs, while the Christian writers considered them to be "more or less witches".
 In sources from the Christian era, their rituals are described as suspicious and sometimes evil.
-This attitude can even be seen in some Eddic lays, and in the Ynglinga saga, Snorri Sturluson writes that their practice was so evil that "manly men considered it to shameful to practise it, and so it was taught to priestesses".
+This attitude can even be seen in some Eddic lays, and in the Ynglinga saga, Snorri Sturluson writes that their practice was so evil that "manly men considered it too shameful to practise it, and so it was taught to priestesses".
 It is possible that the Christian scribes wanted to minimize and deprecate them and their rites and turn them into an oddity.
 Price comments that the associations with Freyja and the Vanir gods lingered for a long time in Christian medieval Scandinavia, but the Viking Age views were replaced by negative views influenced by Christian attitudes towards female sexuality as something dangerous that had to be contained.
-This was related to the same fears that later led to witchcraft hysteria, manifested as what Ellis Davidson referred to as “the sinister light which played round [Freyja’s] cult for the story-tellers of a Christian age”.
+This was related to the same fears that later led to witchcraft hysteria, manifested as what Ellis Davidson referred to as "the sinister light which played round [Freyja's] cult for the story-tellers of a Christian age".

+Evidence from Icelandic law shows that the accusation of witchcraft was to be considered libel and slander if proven wrong, demonstrating societal disdain for witchcraft during the time.
+However, these laws are not clear on the practicing of witchcraft and much of this view could have been skewed after the introduction of Christianity.

 Modern archaeological finds, however, do not confirm that the North Germanic seeresses had a marginal position at the bottom of society as depicted by older scholarship and Christian sources, but instead they suggest the contrary.
 The seeresses have been cast in a new light by a recent detailed analysis of Landnámabók, the Íslendingasögur and the Íslendingaþættir, which point out that the practitioners of magic were respected and well integrated in society.
 They were often connected to the highest echelons of society, they were free and they owned land.
 In a Norwegian setting they usually belong to Norwegian families, and in Iceland they do not live in caves or on islands, but in settlements with other people.
 Nor are they described as perverted or as sexual deviants.
 Moreover, archaeological studies from Norway and Sweden, such as that of the Oseberg burial, show that they belonged to the highest elite and were part of aristocratic society.